xrpronin17/xrpl-dev-portal/content/concepts/xrpl-servers/transaction-censorship-detection.md

 [New in: rippled 1.2.0][]

 The XRP Ledger is designed to be censorship resistant.
-In support of this design, the XRP Ledger provides an automated transaction censorship detector that is available on all `rippled` servers, enabling all participants to see if censorship is affecting the network.
+In support of this design, the XRP Ledger provides an automated transaction censorship detector that is available on all <span class="code-snippet">rippled</span> servers, enabling all participants to see if censorship is affecting the network.

-While a `rippled` server is in sync with the network, the detector tracks all transactions that should have been accepted in the last round of [consensus](intro-to-consensus.html) and included in the last validated ledger.
+While a <span class="code-snippet">rippled</span> server is in sync with the network, the detector tracks all transactions that should have been accepted in the last round of [consensus](intro-to-consensus.html) and included in the last validated ledger.
 The detector issues log messages of increasing severity when it sees transactions that have not been included in a validated ledger after several rounds of consensus.